To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \subsubsection{Task-independent and -dependent metrics}

 In \Cref{fig:mnist_task_independent}, we report $m(p_X)$ as a function of what fraction of the dataset was randomly rotated, and recover the predicted optimal accuracies.

 In \Cref{fig:mnist_task_detection} and \Cref{fig:mnist_task_direct_prediction}, we report the task-dependent metrics.
-They all performed quite poorly, possibly as a result of on how much information can be encoded in a canonicalization with respect to a group of only four elements (see \Cref{app:task_dep_theory}), or possibly because the orientation is not practically that informative for most of the digits (despite the 6/9 toy example).
+They all performed somewhat poorly, possibly as a result of on how much information can be encoded in a canonicalization with respect to a group of only four elements (see \Cref{app:task_dep_theory}), or possibly because the orientation is not practically that informative for most of the digits (despite the 6/9 toy example), which is consistent with the fact that all augmentation settings (outside of ``FT'') worked very (and nearly equally) well.